eMetaboHUB/Forum-DiseasesChem/README.md

 Once the initial data of the triplestore have been created, an initial session of the Virtuoso triplestore must be started in order to compute associations between chemical entities and MeSH descriptors.

 ### 3.1 - Initialyze the Virtuoso session

+**Warning:** The management script of the triplestore Virtuoso, *w_virtuoso.sh*, must be run directly **on the host**, without using the forum docker (forum/processes).
+Indeed, while starting the forum/processes container, the option *--network="host"* will allows that the container will use the host’s networking.

 To start the virtuoso session, use:
 ```bash